dana-i2cat/opennaas/extensions/bundles/vrf.model/README.md

-Virtualized Routing Function
+Virtualized Routing Function - Model
 ========

-This resource offers the Routing Function from OpenNaaS.
+This bundle offers the Model of Routing Functions in OpenNaaS.
-Is deployed as application on top of OpenNaaS and is accessible through WebServices.

-Contains a REST interface (/opennaas/vrf/routing/routes) that allows to acces to the model.
-Requires a json file that contains the static routes.